Build-Week-Chore-Tracker/marketing/README.md

 # marketing

--Presented the project in a simplified and clean way.
+- Presented the project in a simplified and clean way.

 - Showcased 4 main features of the app and explained them in a marketable way